 Although there are plenty of masks available in Beijing, you can't buy all brands and types here.
 Figure out what kind you want and check where it's for sale before you leave.
 Check out our list of the five best air pollution masks

 available in Beijing.

 It may be difficult to access the streaming services you use at home.
-Some work fine with a VPN, but others don't.
-So, fill up your devices with the films, series and music that you can't go without.
+Fill up your devices with the films, series and music that you can't go without.

 It can be great fun to prepare for your adventure with some apps.
 If you don't speak Chinese, translation apps will come in handy: try Pleco, Google translate

 .
 There are some useful apps on air pollution